WohlSoft/Moondust-Devkit-Help/Intro/About.md

 majorly changed when Horikawa Otane left the project because of personal reasons.
 After 2016, I started to procrastinate and switch to other projects.
 My biggest mistake was to care a lot about the SMBX2 development.
 At the end of 2019,
-I finally considered reducing the attention to SMBX2 and focus on my own development process.
+I finally decided to reduce my attention to SMBX2 and focus on my own development process.

 ### SMBX source code was published, founding TheXTech